Johnr24/AUTOHOTKEY_SCRIPTS/README.md

 ## User Guide
-All the scripts in this folder are designed for a 4096 x 2160 screen resolution you should be able to most of the values for the scripts by editing the file found at
+All the scripts in this folder are designed for a 4096 x 2160 screen resolution you should be able to change most of the values for the scripts by editing the file found at
 ```
 C:\AUTOHOTKEYSCRIPTS\Main Navigation\middletoolsconfig.ahk
 ```